cloud-infra-engineer/IGA--Identity-Lifecycle-Lab/README.md

 ## Business Outcome

 Automated provisioning and deprovisioning eliminates the manual gap that leads to orphaned accounts, and provides a full audit trail of every identity change — directly reducing the compliance risk described above.
-To apply this: open README.md, click edit, select all existing text and delete it, then paste this whole block in, and commit.
-That replaces everything in one clean pass rather than three separate edits.